hugoowszz/hugoowszz/README.md

-## Hello, my name is Victor Hugo and I am currently studying front-end and I will work in this area.
+## Hello, my name is Victor Hugo and I am currently studying front-end and wish to work in this area.

 <div>
   <a href="https://github.com/hugoowszz">